bioinformed/glu-genetics/doc/whatsnew/glu0.rst

 * Restore previous semantics for unambiguous genotypes when merging streams

-* Fix HapMap loader to accept tri- and quadalleleic data gracefully.
+* Fix HapMap loader to accept tri- and quadallelic data gracefully.

 Version 0.90 (2008-02-06)
 =========================